 Raja

 Raja is an Indian actor, best known for Tamil cinema.
 Raja began their career in 1982.
-With 30 credits to their name, Raja remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Raja remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Raja's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones